 NordVPN is my top pick for a VPN in Cuba!
 NordVPN speeds are the fastest in independent tests, meaning this will help you make the most out of the internet speed you’ll experience in Cuba.
 NordVPN has a 68% discount offer currently running, so at just $3.50 a month, it’s a steal.

 Surfshark is a very popular VPN service that lets users connect unlimited devices at once for just $1.99 a month.
 Surfshark is a very high-quality VPN with strong speeds, which makes it another great option for Cuba.
 Surfshark is running an 85% off offer if you want to check it out!
 I recommend it!

-VPN Cuba Recommendations
+Best VPN for Cuba

 There are many fantastic VPN providers out there, but my resounding recommendation for a Cuba VPN is NordVPN.
 I’ve used and loved for a while, in Cuba and in other countries as well, and have had nothing but positive experiences.